 Through all these simulations, it can be concluded that the main errors are due to the generation of the synthetic scenes or to our aggregation algorithm.
 Moreover, these errors are comparable in level to the radiometric sensitivities of airborne sensors.
-We can thus consider that our model defined by (8), (13), (10), and (11) is validated.
+We can thus consider that our model defined by Equations (8), (13), (10) and (11) is validated.

-2) Analysis of the Different Terms: In this section, we evaluate the relative importance of the terms related to the reflections using the same simulated data.
-For the urban scene, only the 5-m image is considered here since it is a more realistic example that includes pixel mixtures.
+2) Analysis of the different terms:

-a) Simple geometric scenes: Fig. 14 shows that the proportion of $\langle L \rangle{\rm env}$ depends on the sun direction (see the differences between scenes C3 and C2), which induces different levels of irradiances on the walls (higher values of irradiance when the sun direction is perpendicular to the surface).
-Furthermore, when the proportion of shadow increases, the amount of direct radiance is lower, so the radiance due to the environment takes a more important proportion.
+In this section we evaluate the relative importance of the terms related to the reflections, using the same simulated data.
+For the urban scene only the 5m image is considered here, since it is the more realistic example that includes pixel mixtures.

-The proportions of L{env} depend also on the wavelength (L{env} has lower importance in the blue domain).
-Finally, it is obvious that the materials present in the scene play an important role too (more reflections with aluminum for scene C4 compared with scene C3 which is characterized by the same sun direction).
+Fig. 13.
+Urban scene at 5 m resolution - $\langle L\rangle{env}$ and error (in $W/m^2/sr/\mu m)$ at 670 nm a) Simple geometric scenes: Figure 14 shows that the proportion of $\langle L \rangle{env}$ depends on the sun direction (see differences between scenes C3 and C2), which induces different levels of irradiances on the walls (higher values of irradiance when the sun direction is perpendicular to the surface).
+Furthermore, when the proportion of shadow increases, the amount of direct radiance is lower, so radiance due to the environment takes a more important proportion.
+Proportions of L{env} depend also on the wavelength (L{env} has lower importance in the blue domain).
+Finally, it is obvious that the materials present in the scene play an important role too (more reflections with the aluminium, for scene C4, compared with scene C3 which is characterized by the same sun direction).

 Fig. 14.
-Simple scenes - percentages of $\langle L \rangle_D$ and $\langle L \rangle{env}$ compared with the total radiance, for the seven studied wavelengths (in nanometers): (1) 480, (2) 550, (3) 670, (4) 740, (5) 870, (6) 1600, and (7) 2200. (a) C2. (b) C3. (c) C4.
+Simple scenes - Percentages of $\langle L \rangle_D$ and $\langle L \rangle{env}$ compared with total radiance, for the 7 studied wavelengths (nm): 1- 480, 2- 550, 3- 670, 4- 740, 5- 870, 6- 1600, 7- 2200